Tik Tok (song): Cover versions and parodies

-Another parody came about when Israel Defense Forces soldiers created IDF Tik Tok in 2010, a viral dance video that opens with six infantry soldiers on patrol in Hebron, walking cautiously down a deserted street, armed and wearing full combat gear, when "Tik Tok" begins to play, and the soldiers break into choreographed dance moves.
-"Tik Tok" was used in the opening sequence for The Simpsons episode "To Surveil with Love", in which the entire cast lip-synced to the song.
+Another parody came about when Israel Defense Forces soldiers created "IDF Tik Tok" in 2010, a viral dance video that opens with six infantry soldiers on patrol in Hebron, walking cautiously down a deserted street, armed and wearing full combat gear, when "Tik Tok" begins to play, and the soldiers break into choreographed dance moves.
+"Tik Tok" was used in the opening sequence for The Simpsons season 21 episode "To Surveil with Love" in 2010, in which the entire cast lip-synced to the song and the sequence itself matched the lyrics of the song.

-The cast of FOX musical series Glee performed this song on the episode "Blame It on the Alcohol", with Heather Morris' character, Brittany Pierce, taking the lead.
+The cast of Fox musical series Glee performed this song on the 2011 season 2 episode "Blame It on the Alcohol", with Heather Morris' character, Brittany Pierce, taking the lead.
 The episode revolved around teen drinking and its dangers.
 The members of Glee Club are asked to perform at the school's alcohol awareness assembly, in which "Tik Tok" is one of the songs performed.
 Emily VanDerWerff of The A.V.
 Club wrote that the song's inclusion in the episode was superfluous, stating that it was just an excuse to get a Kesha song on Glee.
 VanDerWerff however, wrote that she "REALLY liked Heather Morris'" rendition of the song.
-Sandra Gonzalez of Entertainment Weekly praised Brittany's choreography and overall performance in "Tik Tok", writing, "The huge star of this number was clearly Brittany, who more and more every week proves that she needs to be moved to the forefront of this show's big performances and storylines."
-Gonzalez gave the cover version of "Tik Tok" a B, calling it "pure, fun entertainment up until we got to the part straight out of the mind of Gordie LaChance."
+Sandra Gonzalez of Entertainment Weekly praised Morris' choreography and overall performance in "Tik Tok", writing, "The huge star of this number was clearly Brittany, who more and more every week proves that she needs to be moved to the forefront of this show's big performances and storylines."
+Gonzalez gave the cover version of "Tik Tok" a B, calling it "pure, fun entertainment up until we got to the part straight out of the mind of Gordie LaChance".
 Erica Futterman of Rolling Stone gave the cover version of "Tik Tok" a mostly positive review, writing, "Love Brittany as we do, we wish Rachel or Mercedes stepped up to the mic.
-The performance is less risqué than their Pep Rally "Push It" but winds up causing more controversy when Brittany pukes on Rachel and Santana also vomits up grey slush.
+The performance is less risqué than their Pep Rally 'Push It' but winds up causing more controversy when Brittany pukes on Rachel and Santana also vomits up grey slush.
 It's a fitting end to the song, and the episode."

-During the fifth season of the Masked Singer, Caitlyn Jenner sang the song disguised as “The Phoenix”.
+During the fifth season of The Masked Singer, Caitlyn Jenner sang the song disguised as the "Phoenix”.
 Jenner's rendition went viral and Kesha eventually reacted to it on the coincidentally similarly named app TikTok.